bowmnath/cis-351-f22/activities/week-05-sequential.md

 7. Can all sequential circuits be described with Boolean algebra?
    If not, can you come up with an example of why this does not work?
+   (Hint: think about the relationship we have discussed between Boolean algebra and truth tables.)

 8. Why must an SR latch be analyzed until it converges, which may take several iterations through the circuit,